Where is the 2022 Super Bowl? Location, city, date, stadium, halftime show, TV channel, future Super Bowl sites - NBC Sports

 New Orleans was originally set to host Super Bowl LVIII in 2024, however, it will now host in 2025 due to conflicts with the Mardi Gras celebration.

 Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, and Kendrick Lamar will perform at the 2022 Super Bowl halftime show.
-The Weeknd headlined the 2021 Super Bowl halftime show in Tampa.
+The Weeknd headlined the 2021 Super Bowl halftime show in Tampa, FL.

 Super Bowl 56 will be televised by NBC and will be available for live stream with Peacock, on NBCSports.com or with the NBC Sports App.
 NBC was originally scheduled to broadcast the 2021 game and CBS had the 2022 Super Bowl, but the two networks decided to swap years in order for NBC to have both the Super Bowl and Winter Olympics in 2022.